US again slashing number of refugees it will accept

-WASHINGTON (AP) — The U.S. will slash the number of refugees it will accept for a second straight year, Secretary of State Mike Pompeo said, insisting amid criticism from human rights groups that the country is still committed to providing sanctuary to people fleeing the world's danger zones.
+For a second straight year the US will slash the number of refugees it will accept, Secretary of State Mike Pompeo said, insisting amid criticism from human rights groups that the country is still committed to providing sanctuary to people fleeing the world's danger zones.

 "These expansive figures continue the United States' long-standing record as the most generous nation in the world when it comes to protection-based immigration and assistance," he said.

-The 30,000 cap is the maximum number of refugees the U.S. will admit during the fiscal year that starts Oct.
-1. The actual number allowed in could be lower.
-So far this year, the U.S. has only admitted 20,918 refugees for the fiscal year set to end in two weeks, according to State Department records.
+The 30,000 cap is the maximum number of refugees the US will admit during the fiscal year that starts October 1.
+The actual number allowed in could be lower.
+So far this year, the US has only admitted 20,918 refugees for the fiscal year set to end in two weeks, according to State Department records.

-President Barack Obama raised the ceiling to 110,000 in 2017, but the pace slowed dramatically after President Donald Trump took office and issued an executive order addressing refugees.
-In 2016, the last full year of the Obama administration, the U.S. welcomed nearly 85,000 refugees.
+President Barack Obama raised the ceiling to 110,000 in 2017, but the pace slowed dramatically after Trump took office and issued an executive order addressing refugees.
+In 2016, the last full year of the Obama administration, the US welcomed nearly 85,000 refugees.

-Pompeo said the lower ceiling reflected commitment to aiding families forced to flee their homes by war, persecution or natural disasters while "prioritizing the safety and well-being of the American people."
-He cited the case of an Iraqi refugee who was arrested in California for killing a policeman in his homeland while fighting for the Islamic State organization.
+Pompeo said the lower ceiling reflected commitment to aiding families forced to flee their homes by war, persecution or natural disasters while "prioritising the safety and well-being of the American people."
+He cited the case of an Iraqi refugee who was arrested in California for killing a policeman in his homeland while fighting for the Islamic State organisation.

 Amnesty International accused the Trump administration of "abandoning" refugees with the lower cap.